Table of contents: Removal ↓ Installation ↓

 26. Disconnect the upper hose from the radiator (see arrow in illustration).

 5.26.
-Disconnect the top hose from the radiator (see arrow).
-Diesel vehicles
+Disconnect the upper hose from the radiator (see arrow).
+Diesel Engine Cars

-27. Release the top of the radiator from the latches by pressing them up with a screwdriver (see arrows in illustration 5.18).
+27. Release the top of the radiator from the clips by pushing them upwards with a screwdriver (see arrows in illustration 5.18).

 Installation